Kubernetes Installation

 🛠️ Installation

 The Helm chart used in this documentation allows installing all these services embedded in the chart as dependencies or to use external PostgreSQL and/or Redis.
+The chart can optionally deploy a standalone PostgreSQL or Redis instance for you.
 Both alternatives are detailed below.

 📥 Initialize your cluster